"J'ai perdu ma tourterelle" Gilded bronze box

 Line Vautrin was born on April 28th in Paris.
-Her family owns a bronze foundry on Faubourg Saint-Antoine.
+Her family owned a bronze foundry on Faubourg Saint-Antoine.

-She started working on her first creations, bracelets, at the age of 21 and opens his first boutique in 1938.
+She started working on her first creations, which were bracelets, at the age of 21 and opened her first boutique in 1938.

 After a short stay in Casablanca, she’s back in Paris in 1950 and discover a new material, cellulose acetate that she patents and renames “Talosel” and begins to produce her famous convex mirrors.

 1958, Line opens a new boutique at Rue de l’Université in Paris.
-She sells her creations to famous people such as Brigitte Bardot, François Sagan and Ingrid Bergman.
+She sells her creations to famous people such as Brigitte Bardot, Françoise Sagan and Ingrid Bergman.

-She met David Gill in 1987 who will revive her fame organising exhibitions troughout the world.
+She met David Gill in 1987 who will revive her fame organizing exhibitions troughout the world.
 London, Tokyo, NYC, Barcelona and Brussels.

 Photos archives Marie Laure Bonnaud Vautrin